 2. A fresh start

-People also often say liminal spaces give us a fresh start.
+People also often say spaces of liminality give us a fresh start.
 We can put aside the things we didn’t like from a past situation and start afresh with a new positive outlook.

 3. Creativity and innovation

-Because liminal spaces bring up strong emotions, a lot of creativity occurs during times of liminality.
+Because liminality brings up strong emotions, a lot of creativity occurs during times of liminality.
 Songs, artworks and books are created to represent the strong emotions that liminality brings up.
 An example is the poem “Do not go gentle into that good night” by Dylan Thomas.

 Liminal spaces can be scary and uncomfortable.
 When we don’t know what’s coming, we’ll often feel anxious and sick in the stomach.
-Physical liminal spaces can also be empty and spooky, such as empty stairwells.
+Physically, they can also be empty and spooky, such as empty stairwells.